newuser23488/roblox-copier/README.md

-# roblox-copier
+# Roblox Copier

-this is a script that copies roblox games, to make it work first you have to:
+## This is a script that copies roblox games, to make it work first you have to:

 Open CMD